thomasjo/dotfiles/README.md

 # My opinionated dotfiles

-I don't recommend cloning this repo and opting into my way of doing things, unless you intend to my dotfiles as a foundation for making something that fits your needs and desires.
+I don't recommend cloning this repo and opting into my way of doing things, unless you intend to use my dotfiles as a foundation for making something that fits your needs and desires.

 Don't fork the repo, instead clone/download the repo and copy whatever files or blocks of configuration makes sense to you.

 ## The setup